 “Treat a man as he is and he will remain as he is.
 Treat a man as he can and should be and he will become as he can and should be.” ― Stephen R. Covey

 Did she end her post with this quote trying to come off as a mother to all men she is going with on her first dates?
-You know what?
+Or does she really think that all men are untrained dogs for her bitch?
+You know what!
 I think I am far more stupid than her who is wasting his own fucking precious time on analyzing things as stupid as her post.

 Of course, I unfollowed her blog by leaving this comment which she may or may not have (female) balls to post on her own blog;